-- Every candidate for the degree of MPhil shall pursue a course of special study or research in the University of St Andrews during a period of two years or its equivalent for part-time and distance learning students.
-Every candidate for the degree of PhD, except under 2 below, shall pursue a course of special study or research in the University of St Andrews during a period of three years or its equivalent for part-time students. - 2.
-Where students have been admitted under regulation C.V.2 their studies will be pursued in both institutions for such periods of time as are jointly agreed or, with the permission of the Deans or similar Faculty Officers of both institutions, at an external location provided that the Deans are satisfied that the necessary facilities exist for the pursuit of the special study or research and that it will be done under adequate supervision.

-- 3. The Senatus Academicus shall have the power to permit candidates on the recommendation of the Dean to pursue elsewhere their special study and research during the whole or part of the period, provided that the Senatus is satisfied that the necessary facilities exist for the pursuit of the special study or research and that it is being done under adequate supervision. - 4.
-Where a supervisor joins the staff of the University of St Andrews, the Dean shall have the power to admit the MPhil (by research route) or PhD students of that member of staff to the University, accrediting the research performed by that student in the previous institution.
-The student will be able to graduate with a degree from the University of St Andrews if the period of full registration at St Andrews equals or exceeds one year.
-If the student's full registration at St Andrews is less than one year, then the student can be admitted to the University but will have to submit the research for examination by the original institution.
+- Every candidate for the degree of MPhil shall pursue a course of special study or research in the University during a period of two years or its equivalent for part-time and distance learning students.
+Every candidate for the degree of PhD, except under 2 below, shall pursue a course of special study or research in the University during a period of three years or its equivalent for part-time students. - 2.
+Where students have been admitted under regulation C.V.2 their studies will be pursued in both institutions for such periods of time as are jointly agreed or, with the permission of the Assistant Vice-Principal (Provost) or similar representatives of both institutions, at an external location provided that both parties are satisfied that the necessary facilities exist for the pursuit of the special study or research and that it will be done under adequate supervision. - 3.
+The Senatus Academicus shall have the power to permit candidates, on the recommendation of the Assistant Vice-Principal (Provost), to pursue elsewhere their special study and research during the whole or part of the period, provided that the Senatus Academicus is satisfied that the necessary facilities exist for the pursuit of the special study or research and that it is being done under adequate supervision. - 4.
+Where a supervisor joins the staff of the University, the Assistant Vice-Principal (Provost) shall have the power to admit the MPhil (by research route) or PhD students of that member of staff to the University, accrediting the research performed by that student in the previous institution.
+The student will be able to graduate with a degree from the University if the period of full registration at the University equals or exceeds one year.
+If the student's full registration at the University is less than one year, then the student can be admitted to the University but will have to submit the research for examination by the original institution.
 It is the incoming student's responsibility to ensure that such arrangements do not infringe the regulations of the original institution. - 5.
-Work done during any academic year may be reckoned as having been pursued over twelve months for a full-time student and over six months for a part-time student, unless otherwise agreed by the Dean of Faculty on the recommendation of the supervisor. - 6.
-Work done during a summer vacation may be reckoned as having been carried out during three months (six weeks for part-time students) provided that the supervisor certifies it as being equivalent to three months of full-time study (or six weeks study for part-time students). - 7.
+Work done during any academic year may be reckoned as having been pursued over twelve months for a full-time student and over six months for a part-time student, unless otherwise agreed by the Assistant Vice-Principal (Provost) on the recommendation of the supervisor.

+- 6. Work done during a summer vacation may be reckoned as having been carried out during three months (six weeks for part-time students) provided that the supervisor certifies it as being equivalent to three months of full-time study (or six weeks study for part-time students). - 7.
 The thesis shall be normally presented after 3 years and after no more than 4 years of study as a matriculated student or the equivalent for part-time students, except where external bodies stipulate otherwise.
 Exceptionally the thesis may be presented after 2 years of study as a matriculated student, or the equivalent for part-time students.

 IX.
-Submission and Examination of the MSc(Res) or MSt(Res) Thesis
+Submission and examination of the MSc(Res) or MSt(Res) thesis